 We found 4 neurologists near Canton, GA.

-Dr. David Lesch, who practices in Suwanee, GA and Canton, GA, is a medical specialist in neurology (brain & spinal cord disease) and sleep medicine.
-These areas are among his clinical interests: migraines, myasthenia gravis, and sleep apnea.
-Patients rated him highly, giving him an average of 5.0 stars out of 5.
-Dr. Lesch is an in-network provider for Medicare insurance.
-He attended Rush Medical College and then went on to complete his residency at the University of Chicago Medical Center, a hospital affiliated with the University of Texas Health Science Center at Houston, and a hospital affiliated with the University of Texas Medical Branch at Galveston.
-Dr. Lesch's professional affiliations include Wellstar Windy Hill Hospital, Emory Johns Creek Hospital, and Northside Hospital Forsyth.
+Dr. David Lesch is a medical specialist in neurology (brain & spinal cord disease) and sleep medicine.
+His areas of expertise include the following: migraines, myasthenia gravis, and sleep apnea.
+Dr. Lesch's average rating from his patients is 4.5 stars out of 5.
+He is in-network for Medicare insurance.
+After completing medical school at Rush Medical College, he performed his residency at the University of Chicago Medical Center, a hospital affiliated with the University of Texas Health Science Center at Houston, and a hospital affiliated with the University of Texas Medical Branch at Galveston.
+Dr. Lesch is affiliated with Wellstar Windy Hill Hospital, Emory Johns Creek Hospital, and Northside Hospital Forsyth.

 Clinical interests: ALS-Lou Gehrig's disease, Alzheimers disease, Bell's palsy, botox, carpal tunnel syndrome, ...
 (Read more)